PeterRusznak/hashnode/clc7tdj2f000g08le48cohyle.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672920528142/4dd85766-3263-473a-ae66-69ef56df6ab8.png align="center")

 "All roads lead to Rome" Really?
 Well, if you're not careful enough, the AI ​​will ensure that literally all roads lead to Rome...
-Even those, that lead in the opposite direction.
+Even those, that lead to the opposite direction.

 Well, I think I deserve a holiday.
 I would like to travel to Rome.
 I also love the idea of travelling by train.
 But there is a problem.
 There is an awful long [tunnel system](https://en.wikipedia.org/wiki/Bologna%E2%80%93Florence_high-speed_railway) between Bologna and Firenze.
 I hate tunnels, I would like to avoid them if possible.
 Let's see what ChatGPT has to offer: